lgatto/TeachingMaterial/Advanved_data_manipulation.md

 A counter telling you which group you're working with (1st, 2nd, 3rd...)

-Example Usage of .N - Counts
+Example usage of .N - Counts
 ============================

 Compute the counts, by group, using `data.table`...